Odd-One-Out: Anomaly Detection by Comparing with Neighbors: Experiments

 \subsection{Datasets}

-As no prior dataset exists for the task, we propose two challenging scene datasets, both essential for thorough evaluation: \textit{ToysAD-8K} and \textit{PartsAD-15K}. \textit{ToysAD-8K} includes real-world objects from \textit{multiple} categories.
-This allows us to evaluate our model's ability to generalize to unseen object categories. \textit{PartsAD-15K} comprises a more diverse collection of mechanical object parts with arbitrary shapes, thus being free from any class-level inductive biases.
-Both datasets include a wide range of fine-grained anomaly instances motivated by real-world applications in inspection and quality control.
-Scenes are generated with diverse backgrounds, illuminations, and camera viewpoints using photo-realistic ray tracing~\cite{blender}.
+\textit{ToysAD-8K} comprises real-world objects from \textit{multiple} categories, enabling evaluation of our model's generalization to unseen object categories. \textit{PartsAD-15K} includes a diverse collection of mechanical parts with arbitrary shapes, eliminating class-level inductive biases present in common objects (\eg a sheep with three legs are easy to be recognized as anomaly without comparison).
+Both datasets feature fine-grained anomaly instances inspired by real-world applications in inspection and quality control applications.
+Scenes are rendered with diverse backgrounds, illuminations, and camera viewpoints using photo-realistic ray tracing~\cite{blender}.
 Next, we discuss the data generation for both datasets.

-\textbf{ToysAD-8K.} We begin with a subset of $1050$ shapes from the Toys4K dataset~\cite{stojanov2021using}.
-The subset covers a wide range of objects from $51$ categories.
-We automatically create anomalies for a given 3D shape by applying various deformations to both the geometry and texture.
-This includes generating realistic cracks and fractures using \cite{sellan2023breaking}, applying random geometric deformations~\cite{blender} like bumps, bends, and twists, as well as randomly translating, rotating, and swapping materials in different parts of the shapes.
-In total, we generated $2345$ anomaly shapes.
-To generate each scene, we first randomly choose a set of objects consisting of both normal and their anomaly of the same instances.
-We ensure that the majority of objects in each scene are normal.
-We also have few scenes where no anomaly is present.
-The rotational poses for the objects are obtained using rigid body simulation~\cite{baraff2001physically}.
-The objects are scaled and placed into the scene at random locations, ensuring collisions do not occur.
-We generated total $8K$ scenes.
+\textbf{ToysAD-8K.} We start with a subset of $1050$ shapes from the Toys4K dataset~\cite{stojanov2021using}, covering a wide range of objects across $51$ categories.
+Anomalies are automatically generated for each 3D shape by applying various deformations to both the geometry and texture.
+These include realistic cracks and fractures using \cite{sellan2023breaking}, applying random geometric deformations~\cite{blender} like bumps, bends, and twists, as well as randomly translating, rotating, and swapping materials in different parts of the shapes.
+This process results in a total of $2345$ anomaly shapes.

+Each scene is generated by randomly selecting a set of objects, including both the normal and anomalous variants of the same instance.
+While most scenes contain more normal objects than anomalies, some scenes includes only normal instances.
+Object resting poses are determined through rigid body simulation~\cite{baraff2001physically} where objects are dropped onto the floor.
+Objects are scaled and placed randomly in the scene while avoiding collisions We generated a total of $8K$ scenes.
 Each scene consists of $3$-$6$ objects rendered in $20$ views.
-For the training set, we randomly select $5K$ scenes from the $39$ categories.
+For the training set, we randomly select $5K$ scenes from $39$ categories.
 We build two disjoint test sets.
 The first one (\textit{seen}) contains $1K$ scenes from the seen categories but with unseen object instances.
-The second one (\textit{unseen}) contains $2K$ scenes from rest of the $12$ novel categories.
+The second one (\textit{unseen}) contains $2K$ scenes from the rest of the $12$ novel categories.